alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-07-26-odds-and-models.markdown

 ```

 In this case, the result would be: `xGA=1.7696721143296168` and `xGH=0.7235778121818841`.
 While this model is crude, it is a good starting point into our data exploration.

+### Predicting Odds Based on The Poisson Distribution

 We are going to use now the observation that goals in a football match are roughly Poisson distributed, to compute any goal-based markets.
 In our case, we are going to look at the Home Draw Away markets.
 The same approach can be used to reverse engineer the expected goals from existing bookmakers odds, the Home Draw Away and Over Under markets.